 How would you like to give your horse a super food that can ease joint pain and inflammation, support cardiovascular health, improve the condition of his skin, coat, hooves, and tail, and act as a digestive aid?
 You don’t have to look any further than hemp.

 Botanically, hemp is classified as Cannabis sativa L. (Cannabaceae).
 Cannabis is a diverse plant species, with over 500 different varieties, of which marijuana is a distant cousin.
 Regulations dictate that hemp be defined as having less than 0.3% tetrahydrocannabinol (THC), which is the primary psychoactive ingredient in marijuana.
-This very low level makes hemp unsuitable for drug and therapeutic purposes.
+This very low level makes it unsuitable for drug and therapeutic purposes.
 In any case, THC is actually produced by the plant’s epidermal glands, not in the hemp seed.

 Despite this, it was 1994 before Health Canada began issuing hemp research licenses again.
 In March 1998, it began to allow the production of hemp under a special licensing system.
 Finally, in 2004, the United States Drug Enforcement Administration determined that hemp seeds could be “used” as a healthy food alternative, but the seeds themselves had to be imported from Canada’s prairie provinces.

-What’s so good about it?
+What’s so good about it

 So, what’s all the hype about feeding hemp to horses?
 Well, how would you like to give your horse a super food that can ease joint pain and inflammation, support cardiovascular health, improve the condition of his skin, coat, hooves, and tail, and act as a digestive aid?
 You don’t have to look any further than hemp.